qrvey/partner-portal/docs/embedding/api/tutorial.md

 Now we have all the parts we need to embed using our widget, the “userid”, the “appid”, and the “qrveyid” for our new quiz.

 ## Embedding a Quiz Widget
-Once you’ve created a web form Quiz, you’re ready to embed it into your product using the Qrvey widget.
-The widget is a block of HTML and javascript code that can be inserted into any web application page to render the user interface for building a web form, in this case, our quiz.
+Once you’ve created a web form Quiz, you’re ready to embed it into your product using the Qrvey Platform widget.
+The widget is a block of HTML and Javascript code that can be inserted into any web application page to render the user interface for building a web form, in this case, our quiz.

 To learn more about embedding and working with Widgets, visit our [Widget QuickStart Guide](embedding/widgets/intro.md).